Teresa M. WaltersDTM, LMFT, LAC, BCPCC

 Teresa M. Walters, DTM, LMFT, LAC

-Relationship Specialist and Authenticity Coach with a unique capacity for using her lived and clinical experience to connect with both the peer and the professional.
+Relationship Specialist, Family Mediator and Differentiation Coach with a unique capacity for using her lived and clinical experience to connect with both the peer and the professional.

 Teresa M. Walters is an accomplished presenter with a passion for instilling hope and helping others find relational health and wholeness.